nibrunieAtSi5/rvv-keccak/README.md

 # rvv-keccak
-RISC-V Vector Implementation of Keccak hash function
+RISC-V Vector Implementation of Keccak hash function.

+This implementation is based on C the implementation from https://github.com/XKCP/XKCP/tree/master/Standalone/CompactFIPS202/C.

 # Environment